adamdsmith/Bat_migration_acoustics/Bat_migration_acoustics.md

 ![](./Rpubs/figs/figure4-1.png)<!-- -->

 For the predictive pre-sunset models, we also visualize certain aspects of the predictions.
-First, we can visualize observed vs. predicted bat activity and identify the quantiles used to categorize the predictions into activity classes (figure S1 in supporting information S1).
+First, we can visualize observed vs. predicted bat activity and identify the quantiles used to categorize the predictions into activity classes (figure 5 in manuscript).

 ![](./Rpubs/figs/figure5-1.png)<!-- -->